dkchung0/Intent-classification-task-by-roberta/README.md

 # Intent Classification Task - Repository Overview

 This repository contains code and resources for an intent classification task using the Banking77 dataset from Hugging Face, fine-tuning transformer-based models like BERT and RoBERTa, along with error analysis and preprocessing.
+Notably, the fine-tuning of the [FacebookAI/roberta-large](https://huggingface.co/FacebookAI/roberta-large) model achieved an accuracy of 0.94318 on the test dataset.

 ## Dataset